[China] Life in Shenzhen Vol.2 [Residing]

 It has been more than six months since I started my work assignment in Shenzhen, so I would like to briefly write about my impressions and the changes in my daily life

-* Beyond Technology Shenzhen Co., Ltd., a , and provide IT services related to website creation, system development, and servers/infrastructure, mainly for Japanese companies in China.
+*Beyond Technology Shenzhen Co., Ltd., Beyond, and primarily provide website creation, system development, and server/infrastructure-related IT services to Japanese companies in China.

 I don't think there will be any major changes, but I hope you'll continue to follow along!